Skip to content

 Wright’s other most famous lingering legacy is the extremely controversial Solomon R. Guggenheim Museum at Fifth Avenue and 89th Street on the Upper East Side of Manhattan.
 Wright’s work on this unique, cylindrical structure, began in 1943 and opened 6 months after Wright’s death in 1959.
 Wright said his distinctive museum would make the nearby Metropolitan Museum of Art “look like a Protestant barn.”

 Wright’s homes transformed the way we live.
-He is the inventor of “organic architecture” and the open plan for family life, expressed in different ways through his horizonal Prairie Style homes, the textile-block structures, the carport, and the more affordable “Usonian” houses.
+He is the inventor of “organic architecture” and the open plan for family life, expressed in different ways through his horizontal Prairie Style homes, the textile-block structures, and the more affordable “Usonian” houses.

-Wright’s legacy lives on due to the unique contribution of his styles and because of the on-going work of his many disciples, who studied at Wright’s “Fellowship” at his home-office of “Taliesin West” in Scottsdale, Arizona.
+Wright’s legacy lives on due to the unique contribution of his styles and because of the on-going work of his many disciples, who studied at Wright’s “Fellowship” at his home-offices of “Taliesin” in Wisconsin, and “Taliesin West” in Arizona.

-Wright’s body of work also includes hotels, office buildings and churches, which René will describe using over 200 slides, renderings, newsreels, and interviews, giving the audience a feeling of living with this unusual, often called arrogant genius.
+Wright’s body of work also includes hotels, office buildings and churches.
+René will describe Wright’s work using over 200 slides, renderings, newsreels, and interviews, giving the audience a feeling of living with this unusual, often called “arrogant genius.”